DecisiveAI/mdai-docs/src/install/aws/uninstall.md

-# Uninstall the MDAI Engine
+# Uninstall the MDAI Cluster

 ----

-Tired of using the MDAI Engine? 😭 We're sorry to see you go, but we understand.
+Tired of using the MDAI Cluster? 😭 We're sorry to see you go, but we understand.

 ## Feedback - Where are the rough edges?